+91-9414307023

 Air: Connected to the cardinal direction of East and symbolized by the color yellow, Air is the energy of creativity and intellect.
 The Air signs, which include Gemini, Libra, and Aquarius, highlight communication and connection with others; these are also qualities of thought and abstract reasoning.

-Fire: The South and the color red are associated with Fire, which symbolizes passion, action, and transformation.
+Fire corresponds to the South and the color red, symbolizing passion, action, and transformation.
 Astrology describes the Fire signs as Aries, Leo, and Sagittarius, all of which are bold, enthusiastic, and have leadership qualities, much like the transformative nature of this element.

 Water: Representing the West and the color blue, Water rules emotions, intuition, and emotionality.
 The sign of Water beings is Cancer, Scorpio, and Pisces.
 All Water signs represent the way they dig into the depths of feeling and connection, thus fluid and nurturing.